Ways to stay financially disciplined with online banking

 Saving money can be hard if you have a lot of financial obligations.
 Many people pay bills first, then try to figure out how to save money from what they have left.
 A change of mind-set is necessary.
 The best way to reach your financial goals is to automatically pay yourself first.
 This creates the discipline of consistently putting money into savings because you don’t have to think about it every time you get paid.

-Tools to help: MyWORLD also comes with a Savings Pocket feature which will help you in setting up automatic payments into your savings account from your day-to-day banking account.
-Great news! — you can also do this from your banking app whenever you come across extra money that you can allocate towards your savings.
+Tools that will help: MyWORLD also comes with a Savings Pocket feature which will help you in setting up automatic payments into your savings account from your day-to-day banking account.
+Great news — you can also do this from your banking app whenever you come across extra money that you can allocate towards your savings!

-A Savings Pocket is also a separate bank account linked to your Primary Account.
-This account allows the Primary Account Holder to save at SA’s best interest rate (NACM)** per annum on any positive balance, while enjoying immediate access to your funds.
+A Savings Pocket is a separate bank account linked to your Primary Account.
+This account allows the Primary Account Holder to save at SA’s best interest rate of 6.5% (NACM)** per annum on any positive balance, while enjoying immediate access to your funds.

 - Track your spending and savings

-Financial discipline is all about taking charge of your spending and ensuring that all bills are paid on time.
-Know your spending triggers, know where you are financially, have goals and a budget to spend better, and you’ll be in a great position to save money each month and reach your financial goals.
+Financial discipline is all about taking charge of your spending and ensuring that all bills are paid, even when you’re home and unable to go to the bank.
+Know your spending triggers, know where you are financially, have goals and a budget to spend better.
+You’ll soon be in a great position to save money each month and reach your financial goals.